 Multilateral organizations help protect American lives and interests by doing the following:

-Multilateral agencies such as WHO, UNICEF, and UNFPA are uniquely positioned with the international credibility, convening power, and organizational mechanisms necessary to facilitate and coordinate health work on a global scale.
-U.S. agencies rely on the extensive networks of these agencies, including frontline health workforces, to access remote or unstable areas, quickly respond to health crises, and advance U.S. strategic health initiatives worldwide.
+Multilateral agencies such as WHO, UNICEF and UNFPA are uniquely positioned with international credibility, convening power and organizational mechanisms necessary to facilitate and coordinate health work on a global scale.
+U.S. agencies rely on the extensive networks of these agencies, including frontline health workforces, to access remote or unstable areas, quickly respond to health crises and advance U.S. strategic health initiatives worldwide.

-The United States relies on the convening power of the UN to provide a platform for multilateral health collaboration, which leverages the commitment and financial support of other countries toward shared health threats.
+The U.S. relies on the convening power of the U.N. to provide a platform for multilateral health collaboration, which leverages the commitment and financial support of other countries toward shared health threats.